Push Ups (song)

 "Push Ups" is a diss track written and recorded by Canadian rapper Drake.
 It was released on April 19, 2024, through OVO Sound and Republic Records.
 The track serves as a response to several songs from Metro Boomin and Future's collaborative albums We Don't Trust You and We Still Don't Trust You (primarily "Like That" with Kendrick Lamar).
 "Push Ups" targets Metro Boomin, Future, Kendrick Lamar, Rick Ross, the Weeknd, and Ja Morant.

 A demo version of "Push Ups" leaked on April 13, 2024, featuring samples from "Get Money" by Junior M.A.F.I.A. and an alternate outro.
 Due to the low audio technical quality of the initial demo, some fans speculated that the track was a product of artificial intelligence rather than a genuine song.
 This was debunked once the track officially released on April 19.

 Two tracks were released in response to the song, Ross's "Champagne Moments" and Lamar's "Euphoria".
 "Push Ups" is the second song serving as a response to "Like That", after J. Cole's "7 Minute Drill", which was released on April 5 but was removed from streaming services a week later.

 Background

 Drake and Kendrick Lamar have had a long history with one another, with Lamar featuring on Drake's 2011 album Take Care on the song "Buried Alive Interlude" and Drake featuring on Lamar's 2012 song "Poetic Justice" from Lamar's album Good Kid, M.A.A.D City.
 The two have also been featured on ASAP Rocky's 2012 posse cut "Fuckin' Problems".
-However following these collaborations, Lamar featured on Big Sean's 2013 song "Control", where he called out Drake and other rappers, saying "I got love for you all but I'm trying to murder you niggas."
+Following these collaborations, Lamar featured on Big Sean's 2013 song "Control", where he called out Drake and other rappers, saying "I got love for you all but I'm trying to murder you niggas."
 Lamar later attacked artists who used ghostwriters in a 2017 interview, with some considering it to be a reference to Drake's past use of outside writers.
 The two also dissed one another on several songs during this period, but neither ever mentioned the other by name.